adaapp/primers-portfolio-AstridCaballeroPardo/README.md

 * Store data
 * Get data from the user
 * Verify the data is in a suitable format
-* Create the method to implement the seacrh of the name
+* Create the method to implement the search of the name
 * Delete a name if there is a match
 * Display the result